ashleydavis/nodejs-microservices-example/README.md

 # Requirements

 - You should have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed.
-- To deploy you'll need to create a container registry and Kubernetes cluster.
+- To deploy you'll need [to create a container registry and Kubernetes cluster](https://www.codecapers.com.au/kub-cluster-quick-2/).
-  - I recomend using Digital Ocean or Azure, because they make Kubernetes easy or Digital Ocean because it makes Kubernes cheap.
+  - I recomend using Digital Ocean or Azure, because they make Kubernetes easy or Digital Ocean because it makes Kubernetes cheap.

 # Project layout

 ```
 nodejs-microservices-example